JWNicholson/for-real-weather/README.md

  Due to time constraints I avoided Test Driven Developement for the start of this project.

 Build status
+Ongoing -
-Ongoing - I plan to add features later such as changing the temperature measuremnt radio button to a slider, and dynamically changing backgrounds corresponding to weather data and time of day.
+I plan to add features later such as:
+    Changing the temperature measuremnt radio button to a slider Converting Wind Direction from degrees to SSE, N, etc.
+    Dynamically changing backgrounds corresponding to weather data and time of day.

 Code example
 The JSON data -